Awarded for Excellence in Design the World Over

 The 1937 Cord 812 Phaeton Convertible is as lovely as it is legendary.
 The Cord 812, once owned by Amelia Earhart, won second place in Class C: American Classic in the 2021 Pebble Beach Concours d’Elegance and first in class Best Cord, as well as Best-in-Show at the 2021 Auburn, Cord, Duesenberg Car Show.

-And in May, the Cord traveled to Italy for the Concorso d’Eleganza Villa d’Este to receive honorable mention recognition in our class, Class A — The Golden Age of Elegance: The Art Deco Era of Motor Car Design along with a special award for Most Sensitive Restoration.
+In May 2022, the Cord traveled to Italy for the Concorso d’Eleganza Villa d’Este and received honorable mention recognition in Class A — The Golden Age of Elegance: The Art Deco Era of Motor Car Design, along with a special award for Most Sensitive Restoration.
 And then, in October, the Cord won Best in Show at the Chattanooga Motorcar Festival.

 1928 Minerva AF Transformable Town Car